-- In the Farscape episode "Through The Looking-Glass", Crichton realizes an extradimensional being is trying to communicate with them rather than hunt them when he sees that each group of talon slashes that it makes in reality are the first few successive prime numbers.
+- In the Farscape episode "Through The Looking-Glass", Crichton realizes an extradimensional being is trying to communicate with the crew rather than hunt them when he recognises that the talon slashes that it makes in reality are the first few successive prime numbers.

 - In the Star Trek: The Next Generation episode "Allegiance", Picard is kidnapped by unknown aliens; he attempts to convince them that he's intelligent by repeatedly tapping out the first six prime numbers.

 - In an episode of Star Trek: Voyager, an alien species living on a planet where time moves extremely fast attempt to communicate with the Voyager (or, as they call it, the Sky Ship) via radio by using prime numbers and universal constants.
 Since, by the time they receive and recognize the signals, the scientist who sent them is long dead, the Voyager crew don't bother responding.

 - Amusingly played with in "Future's End", where after being sent back in time to Earth in the year 1996, they're picked up by an astronomer who attempts to communicate with the "aliens" in orbit by sending the SETI message.
 A crewman asks Harry if they should respond, to which Harry says, "Absolutely not."